NotYourAverageGamer/NotYourAverageGamer/README.md

 Hi 👋 I'm NotYourAverageGamer
 ====================================

-I like to try developing projects for fun or, that myself/others may find use in.
-I also try to contribute to projects I enjoy/support.
+I like developing projects for fun that myself/others may enjoy/find use in.
+I also try to contribute to projects I enjoy using/support.

 <picture>